publicdocs/uscode/assets/md/titles/usc39/us/usc/t39/ptI/ch4/m__us_usc_t39_s414.md

     2004—Subsec. (h).
 [Pub.
 L. 108–199][/us/pl/108/199] substituted “2005” for “2003”.

     2001—Subsec. (b).
 [Pub.
-L. 107–67, § 650(c)][/us/pl/107/67/s650/c], substituted “of not less than 15 percent” for “of not to exceed 25 percent” in par.
+L. 107–67][/us/pl/107/67], § 650(c), substituted “of not less than 15 percent” for “of not to exceed 25 percent” in par.
 (1) and inserted at end of concluding provisions “The special rate of postage of an individual stamp under this section shall be an amount that is evenly divisible by 5.”

     Subsec. (g), (h).
 [Pub.
-L. 107–67, § 650(b)(1)][/us/pl/107/67/s650/b/1], added subsecs. (g) and (h) and struck out former subsec. (g) which read as follows: “This section shall cease to be effective after July 29, 2002, or the end of the 2-year period beginning on the date of the enactment of the Semipostal Authorization Act, whichever is later.”
+L. 107–67][/us/pl/107/67], § 650(b)(1), added subsecs. (g) and (h) and struck out former subsec. (g) which read as follows: “This section shall cease to be effective after July 29, 2002, or the end of the 2-year period beginning on the date of the enactment of the Semipostal Authorization Act, whichever is later.”

     2000—Subsec. (g).
 [Pub.
 L. 106–253][/us/pl/106/253] amended subsec. (g) generally.
 Prior to amendment, subsec. (g) read as follows: “This section shall cease to be effective at the end of the 2-year period beginning on the date on which special postage stamps under this section are first made available to the public.”

  __Effective Date of 2001 Amendment__

 [Pub.
-L. 107–67, title VI, § 650(b)(2)][/us/pl/107/67/s650/b/2], Nov.
+L. 107–67, title VI][/us/pl/107/67/tVI], § 650(b)(2), Nov.
 12, 2001, [115 Stat.
 557][/us/stat/115/557], provided that:

 > “The amendment made by this subsection \[amending this section\] shall take effect on the earlier of—